 As finance use cases in Web3 continue to evolve, there is one relatively new concept called Regenerative Finance (ReFi) that is gaining significant traction.
 This combines Decentralised Finance (DeFi) with positive social-economic and environmental goals – such as removing carbon dioxide from the atmosphere.

 Web3 technologies offer multiple opportunities for exacting change across the world from a financial perspective.
-These include decentralisation and the democratisation of financial services, removing geographic barriers and improving accessibility, and enabling community management of financial systems.
+These include decentralisation and the democratisation of financial services, removing geographic barriers, improving accessibility, and enabling community management of financial systems.

 ReFi effectively seeks to align and augment the positive aspects of DeFi in service of regenerating the planet after a century of industrialisation and unbalanced wealth distribution.

 Financial Markets & Cryptocurrency

 In late 2022, the cryptocurrency market seemed to be in turmoil.
 One of the largest exchanges in the world, FTX, went bust and its owner was brought up on fraud charges.
 The media coverage of this was extensive, and doubts were raised over the volatile, turbulent nature of the cryptocurrency market.

 By extension, some have been prompted to ask – “what are the actual real-world use cases for Web3 technologies?”